UFHCC-BCBSR/res-bioinfo-showcase/narrative.md

 ### **[Horizontal Bar Chart Assay x Number of Datasets Analyzed]**

-We have deep experience with the full spectrum of cancer omics: RNA-seq for expression profiling, ATAC-seq and CUT&RUN for chromatin accessibility and protein-DNA interactions, single-cell approaches for tumor heterogeneity, spatial transcriptomics for tissue architecture, CRISPR screens for functional genomics, AI-driven approaches for rare disease research.
+We have deep experience with the full spectrum of cancer omics: RNA-seq for expression profiling, EM-Seq, MAPit and ATAC-seq for DNA methylation and chromatin accessibility, CUT&RUN for protein-DNA interactions, single-cell approaches for tumor heterogeneity, spatial transcriptomics for tissue architecture, CRISPR screens for functional genomics, AI-driven approaches for rare disease research.
 This isn't just familiarity - we understand the unique analytical challenges, optimal parameters, and common pitfalls for each platform.

 ### Slide 6: Quality Control That Prevents Disasters @kshirlekar